git-srinath/DMS3.0/doc/PKGDWJOB_PYTHON_IMPLEMENTATION.md

-# PKGDWJOB Python Implementation with Hash-Based Change Detection
+# PKGDMS_JOB Python Implementation with Hash-Based Change Detection

 ## Overview

-This document describes the Python implementation of the `PKGDWJOB` PL/SQL package, which has been converted to Python with enhanced **hash-based change detection** for improved performance in ETL operations.
+This document describes the Python implementation of the `PKGDMS_JOB` PL/SQL package, which has been converted to Python with enhanced **hash-based change detection** for improved performance in ETL operations.

 ### Key Features